will-hossack/Poptics/docs/csv.rst

 Examples
 ========

-If a CSV file contains two columes of floats values with a comma spearator these two columns can be read to two numpy ndaray by:
+If a CSV file contains two columns of floats values with a comma spearator these two columns can be read to two Numpty ndarrays with.

 .. code-block:: python

      from poptics.csvfile import readCSV
      from poptions.tio import getFilename
-     # Get filename
+     # Get filename with csv default extension
      fn = getFilename("CSV file","csv")
      xData , yData = readCSV(fn)

-While is the CSV file has three columns the first and third columum, with the second ignored, can be read with the following code:
+While if the CSV file has three columns the first and third columum, with the second ignored, can be read with the following code:

 .. code-block:: python